-Divorce is never easy, and when the family home is part of the equation, the process becomes even more complicated.
+Divorce in Richmond is never easy, and when the family home is part of the equation, the process becomes even more complicated.
 For many Richmond couples, the house is their largest asset, filled with both financial weight and emotional memories.
 Deciding whether to sell before or after the final divorce decree requires careful thought about legal requirements, financial stability, and family well-being.
 This guide explores how homeowners can approach the decision, highlighting Richmond’s real estate market trends, legal considerations, and professional guidance to help make the transition smoother.

 Virginia is an equitable distribution state, which means marital assets are divided fairly but not always equally.
 The family home is typically considered marital property, regardless of whose name is on the deed, unless a prenuptial agreement states otherwise.
 Courts will consider contributions (both financial and non-financial), child custody arrangements, and overall economic circumstances.